 Chakan can be reached safely, though not easily, in the dry season (May-September) by following the main road from the slider at Sacsayhuaman for about 50 minutes; turn left onto the dirt road, walk about 30 minutes or so until you see a small manufactured lagoon on your left.
 Continue on the road for another 5 to 10 minutes; you will see a path on your left.
 Follow this road for about 15 minutes until you reach Chakan.

 A challenging hike leads from Chakan up the Tica-Tica creek (stay on the right side of the creek and stay well above it) to Quispe Huara.
-You need a local map or guide to find your way with certainty.
+It would help if you had a local map or guide to find your way with certainty.

 Puca Pucara Between one and two hours of cross-country walking, uphill from Sacsayhuaman -4 km as the condor flies- and Qenko (longer if you follow the winding main road).